Vanguard FDIC insured

 Calculating SIPC Coverage at Vanguard

-SIPC insurance generally is per customer, per brokerage firm.
-This means you can double up by having multiple accounts at multiple brokerage firms, but not multiple accounts at a single firm.
-This rule itself has exceptions, though.
+SIPC insurance is generally per customer, per brokerage firm.
+This setup means you can have coverage for multiple accounts across different brokerage firms, but not for multiple accounts at the same firm.
+There are exceptions to this rule, though.

-If you have 2 IRAs at Vanguard (one Roth and one Traditional) and 2 taxable individual accounts, you would have a total of $1.5 million of insurance.
-The retirement accounts would have a total of $1 million of protection ($500,000 for the Roth, and another $500,000 for the Traditional), and the taxable accounts would have another $500,000 (but not $500,000 for each).
+If you have two IRAs at Vanguard (one Roth and one Traditional) and two taxable individual accounts, you would have a combined total of $1.5 million in insurance coverage.
+The retirement accounts would have $1 million of protection (each IRA protected up to $500,000), and the taxable accounts combined would be covered up to $500,000 (not $500,000 each).

-But if one of the taxable accounts is a joint account, it would have its own $500,000 limit, which would produce $1 million in total insurance for the taxable accounts.
+If one of the taxable accounts is a joint account, it would have its own $500,000 coverage, leading to a total of $1 million in insurance for the taxable accounts.

 Vanguard And Top Competitors